Living Languages Translations

 Indo-European Family

-The largest language family of the world, the Indo-European group is also comprised of the most speakers, an estimated 46% of the global population.
+The world’s largest language family, the Indo-European group is also comprised of the most speakers, an estimated 46% of the global population.
 This family includes:

 • English